Hornbeck Offshore Services, LLC, has operated under an established Safety Management System in accordance with the ISM code since 1999.

 Goals for Safety and Environmental performance are established annually and are communicated company-wide via New Hire Orientation, Annual Training and Fleet Safety Bulletins.

 At Hornbeck Offshore, the importance of safety is paramount and we are committed to providing the safest work environment for our employees and customers.
 We are recognized in the marine industry and by our customers for safe operations and a proven safety management system.
+These attributes are a key part of what makes Hornbeck Offshore the COMPANY OF CHOICE® for marine transportation services.
 In order to maintain our safety culture, we developed a Goal Zero safety awareness campaign where our employees make it their personal commitment to live and work incident and injury free for the benefit of their family and loved ones, themselves, and their ship mates.
 Our Goal Zero program instills the belief that we can operate without incidents despite the challenging situations in which we operate.

 To support this campaign, we have implemented incentive programs for practicing safe behavior.
 This includes improving the safety management skills of our employees, as well as a Quarterly Safety Bonus program and a “Safe Boat” of the Year program.
 Hornbeck Offshore concentrates on daily pre-task job safety analyses so that each employee can identify the hazards of the job and then take action to eliminate or control those hazards to successfully complete the job without injury.
 The Company also utilizes a Near Miss program and a Behavioral-Based Safety program called H.O.R.S.E. – All of these programs get our people thinking about safety.